magmastonealex/ffproc/README.md

 FFProc
 ====

 *This project is currently undergoing a ground-up-rewrite.
-The new version is now in a usable state, but is still fairly experimental.*
+This new version is now in a usable state, but is still fairly experimental.*

 This script allows you to transcode massive media libraries to a configurable final profile.
 The goal is to be easily extensible but simultaneously simple to use.

+It has sane defaults which allow you to pre-transcode media for, say, a Plex or Emby server, and have them do effectively no transcoding.
+FWIW, I can run a Plex server off an old Atom board limited only by bandwidth because I transcode everything in advance with these scripts.

 **BACK UP/COPY YOUR MEDIA BEFORE RUNNING THIS**.
 I haven't had any problem running this on my 2TB media library, but I can't guarantee this will hold true for you as well.